 The above was taken from the records of Florence E. WHEELER librarian of Leominster.
-(1939) passed_on to CFA Directors in May of 1996 by Leonard B. CHAPMAN (Wife: Sharon L.), member #184.
-Leonard has also submitted his GEDCOM file to CFA.n everyone.
-We want to be a catalyst for positive change, and since our beginnings in 2000, we’ve been driven by the same ideas we initially founded our Non-Profit Organization upon: support, empowerment, and progress.
-Learn more about our mission, our vision, and how we go about making the changes we want to see.
+(1939) and passed on to CFA Directors in May of 1996 by Leonard B. CHAPMAN (Wife: Sharon L.), member #184.
+Leonard has also submitted his GEDCOM file to CFA.

 with their families.
 Her grave is lost today.
 In 1842 Nathaniel (son) was still living around there.

 Then, Molly stops to tell us that her great grandmother is supposed to have been the younger Nathaniel's daughter.
 Her name was Mollie Eliza CHAPMAN.
 I have always been told that I'm related to Johnny Appleseed, but I have never been able to confirm this.
 Mollie Eliza first married somebody named HILL, then later married Barzillai ROBINSON, who came from around the Muskingum River, in 1873.
 They ended up in Illinois, where her grandmother was born.
 Mollie Eliza died in 1882/3 when her grandmother was about 9 years old.